 Inquiry learning provides students with opportunities to build knowledge, abilities, and inquiring habits of mind that lead to deeper understanding of their world and human experience.
-The inquiry process focuses on the development of compelling questions, A simple model for talking about understanding is that to understand something is to connect it with previous learning or other experiences A mathematical concept can be thought of as a network of connections between symbols, language, concrete experiences, and pictures.
+The inquiry process focuses on the development of compelling questions, formulated by teachers and students, to motivate and guide inquiries into topics, problems, and issues related to curriculum content and outcomes.